dustinpfister/blog_posts/_posts/canvas-example-a-planet-of-mine-clone.md

 ### 2.4 - Position Workers

-Position the workers of the given area so that they are stacked relative to the locaion of the area.
+Position the workers of the given area so that they are stacked relative to the current position of the area.

 ```js
     var positionWorkers = function (area) {